 Frequently asked questions on rates

 Rates are calculated based on several variables and will look different for each property.
-These variables include:
+You can find a breakdown of the variables under the example rates notice above on this webpage.

 As there are large differences in the size, carrying capacity and use of properties across NSW, rates vary accordingly.
-Your previous rates notice is a good indication of what your future notices may be.
+Your previous rates notice plus the impact of indexation is a good indication of what your 2026 notice may be.

 Notional Carrying Capacity (NCC) is an estimate of how many livestock your property can sustainably support per hectare in an average year.
 This figure helps LLS calculate your rates based on your land's productivity.